SparkJiao/SparkJiao.github.io/_pages/about.md

 ## About Me

 My name is Fangkai Jiao (焦方锴).
-I am a third-year PhD candidate at Nanyang Technological University and Institute of Infocomm Research (I<sup>2</sup>R), A*STAR, with [A*STAR SINGA Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa).
+I am a fourth-year PhD candidate at Nanyang Technological University and Institute of Infocomm Research (I<sup>2</sup>R), A*STAR, with [A*STAR SINGA Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa).
 I am fortunate to be supervised by [Prof. Shafiq Joty](https://raihanjoty.github.io/), [Prof. Nancy F. Chen](https://sites.google.com/site/nancyfchen/home) and [Prof. Aixin Sun](https://personal.ntu.edu.sg/axsun/).
 Before that, I obtained both my M.Eng. and B.Eng. degree from Shandong University in 2022 and 2019, respecitively, under the supervision of [Prof. Liqiang Nie](https://liqiangnie.github.io/).
 I also work closely with [Dr. Yangyang Guo](https://guoyang9.github.io/), [Dr. Zhiyang Teng](https://zeeeyang.github.io/) and [Zhengyuan Liu](https://scholar.google.com.sg/citations?user=tqzidGsAAAAJ&hl=en).

 Previsouly, I have interned at CoAI Lab, Tsinghua University, mentored by [Prof. Minlie Huang](https://coai.cs.tsinghua.edu.cn/hml); DAMO Academy, Alibaba Group, mentored by [Dr. Feng Ji](https://scholar.google.com/citations?user=BxWZ-ZgAAAAJ&hl=zh-CN) and [Dr. Feng-Lin Li](https://scholar.google.it/citations?user=xo_dfnMAAAAJ&hl=en), Langboat Technology, adivsed by [Yulong Wang](https://scholar.google.com/citations?user=yFhYPuQAAAAJ) and [Dr. Ming Zhou](https://scholar.google.com/citations?user=a0w5c0gAAAAJ&hl=en), and Microsoft Research, mentored by [Dr. Xingxing Zhang](https://xingxingzhang.github.io/).

-My primary research interest includes self/weak-supervised training and machine reasoning with large language models.
-I'm also one of the main contributors to [PandaLLM](https://github.com/dandelionsllm/pandallm) project.
+My research focuses on developing pseudo or decomposed feedback to improve the reasoning and complex task solving ability of LLMs and agent systems through reinforcement learning.
+I was one of the main contributors to [PandaLLM](https://github.com/dandelionsllm/pandallm) project.

 <span style="color:red;">*I'm on the job market now and would like to communicate with potential opportunities!*</span>

 ## News

+08/22/2025: Our search agent system based on Qwen2.5-32B has achived 25.9% on BrowseComp, 43.6% on BrowseComp-ZH, 65.2% on GAIA, and 71% on xbench-deepsearch.

 06/26/2025: Our survey for frontiers in LLM reasoning has been accepted by TMLR.
 Congrats to my co-authors!